-Eastern Oregon Workforce Is Getting OlderNovember 6, 2018
+Eastern Oregon Workforce Is Getting OlderMay 12, 2021

-From 2007 to 2017, Eastern Oregon’s employment grew by more than 8 percent.
+From 2010 to 2020, Eastern Oregon’s employment grew by almost 9%.
 However, employment growth varied widely by age group.
-While most age groups saw growth over that time period, employment for workers age 14 to 18 and those 45 to 54 declined substantially.
+While most age groups saw growth over that time period, employment for workers age 45 to 54 declined substantially.

-During this same period of time that youth employment and employment of 45 to 54-year olds was falling, employment of those 55 and over was growing in Eastern Oregon.
-The 55 to 64-year-old and 65 and over age groups were the only age groups to increase in employment every year from 2007 to 2017.
-In 2007, employment of those ages 55 and over represented about 21 percent of all employment in Eastern Oregon.
-By 2017, the share of jobs held by workers 55 and over in the area had grown to nearly 26 percent.
+During this same period of time that employment of 45 to 54-year olds was falling, employment of those 55 and over was growing in Eastern Oregon.
+In 2010, employment of those ages 55 and over represented about 24% of all employment in Eastern Oregon.
+By 2020, the share of jobs held by workers 55 and over in the area had grown to slightly more than 26%.